-⇒ v.equals(...) invokes the overriden version in the closest ancestor classes of D everride - Case 2.2 No ancestor classes of D override equals $\Rightarrow v.equals(...)$ invokes default version inherited from Object. - Same principle applies to the toString method, and all overridden methods in general.
+⇒ v.equals(...) invokes the overriden version in the closest ancestor class - Case 2.2 No ancestor classes of D override equals $\Rightarrow v.equals(...)$ invokes default version inherited from Object. - Same principle applies to the toString method, and all overridden methods in general.

 '''

 boolean equals (Object obj) {

 Object

 return this == obj;

-88 of 97
+80 of 92

 '''